/ Salisbury Township Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your workplace injury leads to a lasting condition, you may be able to receive further compensation under Pennsylvania law.
-These entitlements are intended to account for the lasting impact of your injury on your future employment potential.
+If your occupational accident results in a long-term impairment, you may be entitled to additional benefits under Pennsylvania law.
+These benefits are designed to make up for the permanent consequences of your injury on your ability to work.

 Types of permanent disability benefits: